AvrilWeinbach/MutualismDecline/README.md

 # MutualismDecline
-Script for the simulations and figures associated to the article "Eco-evolutionary dynamics further weakens mutualistic interaction and coexistence under population decline" and its supplementary materials.
+Scripts for the simulations and figures associated to the article "Eco-evolutionary dynamics further weakens mutualistic interaction and coexistence under population decline" and its supplementary materials.

-It Constains
+It Contains

 1- In ''SciLab'' functions and simulation scripts to calculate the ecoloigcal density and singular strategies types and values at ecoevolutionary equilibrium of our model for given parameter sets.